 American View Books

 Avery’s American View Books Collection provides pictorial documentation of cities and towns throughout the United States.
-The collection is comprised of 4,800 items published in a variety of formats, including printed books, photographic albums, and novelties.
+The collection is comprised of more than 4,000 titles published in a variety of formats, including printed books, photographic albums, and novelties.
 Together, these items present an evolving illustrated history of the American-built environment from the mid-nineteenth century to the twentieth century.

 “The view books present a sweeping view of the changing American landscape.
 The images chart the growth of rural areas into towns and cities, the advance of the railroads across the country, and the rising popularity of county fairs and national expositions,” said Carole Ann Fabian, Director of the Avery Architectural & Fine Arts Library.
 “The primary achievement of the view book is the documentation of architecture and urbanism in an expanding American landscape.”